accelerated-text/accelerated-text/docs/dictionary.md

 By default, dictionary files are kept in `api/resources/dictionary` and use [EDN](https://github.com/edn-format/edn) format.

-We begin with creating a new .edn file, for example `eng.edn`.
-This is the file that will contain all entries that we will define in this chapter, but there may be any number of dictionary files.

 This is how a single dictionary item looks like:

 ```clojure